 In addition to these activities, Andrew Graham-Dixon has also organised and presented guided cultural trips abroad – in particular, to Venice, Florence, Rome and Barcelona.
 He also offers an advisory service, to a strictly limited number of private clients, on art collecting and how to negotiate the vagaries of the art market.

 Personal life and hobbies

-Andrew is married, with three children, and he lives and works in London.
+Andrew has three children and lives in Sussex.
 A keen footballer in his schooldays, he was selected to play for the All-England Public and Grammar Schools XI in 1977.
 He went on to captain the Old Westminster Football team for many years.
 Nowadays his sporting activities are mostly restricted to skiing, swimming and golf.
 He is a member of one of London’s oldest (and friendliest) golf clubs, the Muswell Hill Golf Club.
 He collects art and also fine wine, particularly bordeaux.